kasper-piskorski/docs/pages/documentation/3-core-api/simple-schema-definition.md

 keywords: schema
 last_updated: August 23, 2016
 tags: [java, graph-api]
-summary: "Demonstrates how to create a schema for a MindmapsDB knowledge graph."
+summary: "Demonstrates how to create a schema for a Grakn knowledge graph."
 sidebar: documentation_sidebar
 permalink: /documentation/core-api/simple-schema-definition.html
 folder: documentation
 comment_issue_id: 21
 ---

-This article assumes that you have already looked at page that covers [MindmapsDB Basics](../the-basics/mindmaps-basics.html).
+This article assumes that you have already looked at page that covers [Grakn Basics](../the-basics/mindmaps-basics.html).

 Defining a schema for your graph allows you to: